Four Drug Pushers Held With Narcotics In Sargodha - UrduPoint

 Four Drug Pushers Held With Narcotics In Sargodha

-The police on Thursday claimed to have arrested four drug peddlers and recovered narcotics
+The police on Tuesday arrested four drug peddlers and recovered narcotics from their possession

-SARGODHA, (UrduPoint / Pakistan Point News - 7th Jan, 2021 ) :The police on Thursday claimed to have arrested four drug peddlers and recovered narcotics.
+SARGODHA, (UrduPoint / Pakistan Point News - 12th Jan, 2021 ) :The police on Tuesday arrested four drug peddlers and recovered narcotics from their possession.

-A police spokesman said teams of different police stations conducted raids and arrested the accused and recovered 3.
+Police said that the teams of different police stations conducted raids within their jurisdiction and arrested four accused and recovered 2.

-The accused were identified as Zawar Abbas, Muhammad Naeem, Nasir Ali and Murad Khan.
+The accused were identified as Shakir, Ameer Jan, Arshad Mehmood and Muhammad Arif.

 The police registered separate cases against the accused and started investigation.